 As a product of energy retailer, Energy Locals, Amber Electric are striving toward a future where renewable energy is the norm - and they want to help Aussie customers save a few dollars along on the way!

-It’s no trouble if you find that Amber Electric isn’t right for your household, as there are no lock-in contracts or exit fees.
+It’s no trouble if you find that Amber isn’t right for your household, as there are no lock-in contracts or exit fees.

-If you’d like to become an Amber Electric customer, you’ll need to sign up online which takes less than three minutes to do.
-Since Amber Electric hasn’t officially launched, you will be placed onto the waiting list for when the time comes.
-Switching to Amber Electric is free, however, if you don’t have a smart meter installed they will do this for you ($75 charge per year).
+If you’d like to become an Amber customer, you’ll need to sign up online which takes less than three minutes to do.
+Since Amber hasn’t officially launched, you will be placed onto the waiting list for when the time comes.
+Switching to Amber is free, however, if you don’t have a smart meter installed they will do this for you ($75 charge per year).

-As you’ve probably gathered by now, Amber Electric is still in its early stages, so there is no current information about moving house.
+As you’ve probably gathered by now, Amber is still in its early stages, so there is no current information about moving house.

 Mozo may receive a payment from financial providers listed on the site.
 Customer reviews are in no way affected by any commercial relationships Mozo has with providers.
 Reviewers may receive a voucher from Mozo in exchange for their review.
 Vouchers are given to all reviewers who meet our review guidelines regardless of the sentiment of their reviews.

 Want to find out how Amber Electric fares compared to other retailers in the market?
 Then head on over to our energy comparison tool.